edgedb/edgedb/docs/ai/index.rst

 "Secret" field.

 .. image:: images/ui-ai-add-provider.png
-    :alt: The "Add Provider" form of the EdgeDB local development server UI.
+    :alt: The "Add Provider" form of the Gel local development server UI.
           On the left, the sidebar navigation for the view showing Playground, Prompts, and Providers options, with Provider selected (indicated with a purple border on the left).
 The main content area shows a